victorlin2/Website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Analytical chemistry (LC/GC-MS, NMR)
+  - Analytical chemistry (Mass Spectrometry, NMR)
+  - Metabolism, Cancer, Liver disease, Aging
   - Multivariate statistics
-  - Aging, Cancer, Liver disease, Metabolism

 # Education to show in About widget
 education: